lhvy/Taxi-v3-Q-Learning/README.md

 # Taxi-v3 Q-Learning
  A simple Q-learning implementation in OpenAI Gym's "Taxi-v3" environment.

+## What is OpenAI Gym?
+[OpenAI Gym](https://gym.openai.com/) is a toolkit for developing and comparing reinforcement algorithms.
+It provides a wide range of environments with different reinforcement learning tasks.

+It can be found on GitHub [here](https://github.com/openai/gym) and documentation is [here.](https://gym.openai.com/docs)

 ## Setup & Running the code.
 Python 3 is required and can be downloaded [here.](https://www.python.org/downloads/)